A Shoe-Testing Machine Called “The Beast”

 According to Kent, there historically hasn’t been this kind of evaluation of footwear at loads relevant to NFL players.

 “I think we can really make some progress,” he said.

 “A lot of this is informed by the automobile safety world,” Kent said.
 “We’re applying a lot of those tools and techniques—basically we have crash test dummies now for feet.”

 A Three-Part Test

-“We’re testing three aspects of shoes,” Dr. Kent said, “Its traction behavior, its flexion behavior and how well it fits on the foot.”
+“We’re testing three aspects of shoes: [their] traction behavior, [their] flexion behavior and how well [they] fit on the foot,” Dr. Kent said.

 Traction is tested with The Beast machine.

 Dr. Kent said, “We can test how much force it takes and how much torque it takes to get the shoe to release from different kinds of surfaces.”